Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

-This is a new release that provides several new functions and bug fixes.
+This is a resubmission that fixes issues as advised.

 ## Test environments